utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 - Sends HTTP request to the Utrust Merchant API when an Order status is updated manually
 - Errors handling class to improve errors logs
-- Compatibility with WooCommerce older than 3.0
+- Compatibility with WooCommerce earlier than 3.0

 ## Support